- Read and understand the guidelines.

 - Applicant’s legal name, mailing address, physical address, contact person for details of engagement and official grant communications, company’s website (provided to advisory panel), and DUNS number.

 - Theater company’s summary (1,000-character count): This summary should explain your company’s history and mission and serves as an introduction of your company to the advisory panel.

 - Diversity, equity, and inclusion statement (1,000-character count): This statement should address the company’s commitment to diversity, equity, and inclusion both on and off stage and should be reflected throughout the proposal.

 - Project summary (500-character count): This brief summary should be an overview of the proposed performances and educational activities for middle and/or high school students.

-- Shakespeare play(s) planned for school performances in 2018-2019.
+- Title of play(s) by or adapted from Shakespeare planned for school performances in 2022-2023.

 - Geographic area(s) of the schools you plan to reach.

 - Grade level(s) to be reached (i.e. 5-8 or 9-12).